dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1226: Everyone deserves fair access to land resources.
+### T1226: Everyone has a fundamental right to land.

 |Support|
 |---|